 1. Covered Auto Symbols

+Like the BAP, the MCP utilizes a set of numbers, called covered auto designation symbols, to indicate the types of vehicles that are "covered autos" under the policy.
 The symbols used in the Motor Carrier Form are described in the chart below.
 These are not the same symbols used in the BAP.

 |62||Owned Autos Only|

 |64||Owned Commercial Autos Only (trucks, tractors, and trailers)|